sauljabin/kafka-tracing-sandbox/README.md

-# Kafka OTEL Sandbox
+# Kafka Tracing Sandbox

-This sandbox shows how to trace a kafka application.
+This sandbox shows how to trace a kafka application using [OpenTelemetry](https://opentelemetry.io).

 > This repository is for educational purposes